 The squad provides an opportunity to be part of the fire and EMS community, respond to 911 emergencies, and provide fire, rescue, and emergency medical services in a major metropolitan environment.
 BCC volunteers gain experience at all levels of the fire-rescue service, beginning with serving as a charge EMT on an ambulance, all the way up to chief fire officer.
 The experience is unparalleled, and all training is provided free of charge.
 Our members most often describe their rescue squad experience as fun, challenging, and rewarding.
 Specific benefits include:

 No initial experience is required.
 All training is provided free of charge, including:

-- CPR – all members re-certify annually with the American Heart Association
+- CPR – all members re-certify annually

 - Emergency Medical Technician – all members become Maryland-state certified EMTs

 - FEMA training – all members are trained in national incident management and integrated emergency command